manofgod747/Philosophy/README.md

 But the pains of the splits remains

-For the split to mend
+For the splits to mend

 The mind wants to see

-Remembering gives knowledge
+Remembering bring knowledge